You’re a marketer. You need to connect with your audience. And you need to do it in the most efficient way possible.

 That means less time wasted waiting for a developer and more time connecting with new customers.

 But before that can happen, you need to find the right landing page tool for your specific needs.
-To help, I’ve rounded up eight of the best landing page tools for serious marketers.
+To help, I’ve rounded up nine of the best landing page tools for serious marketers.

 Let’s jump right in so that you can have your first landing page up in no time.